The Early Years

 And after the course, I obviously thought, if merit isn't rewarded then, fuck it, I'll go and be a transvestite.

 [Editor’s note: Transmission ends.
 But Eddie did go on to have great success in both comedy and transvestism.
 This wasn’t immediate, of course.
-First came the street performing, then the move into comedy clubs, appearing at London’s famous Comedy Store in 1987, and running his own club, Raging Bull, in Soho, where Eddie started to attract notice for his improvisatory skills.
-Then in 1993, he took a massive risk, booking the Ambassador’s Theatre in London’s West End for a run of his first one man show.
+First came the street performing, then the move into comedy clubs, appearing at London’s famous Comedy Store in 1987, and running a club, Raging Bull, in Soho, where Eddie started to attract notice for improvisatory skills.
+Then in 1993, taking a massive risk in booking the Ambassador’s Theatre in London’s West End for a run of a one person show...
 It worked.]